LEON-HYZ/ece598-block-chain/Assignment1/README.md

 For these crates, their github page or homepage may also be helpful.
 Feel free to read them.

 ## Programming
 You will create a Rust project using Cargo.
+We do not provide template code for this assignment and you need to create a prjoect by yourself.
 You need to add the following crates to your project dependencies:
 - ring
 - bincode
 - serde